Hazardous materials communication.

 Durable labels that meet the highest safety standards.

-DLS UV printed labels are BS5609 certified for Section 2 and 3 compliance (Marine Immersion Label testing standard).
-The media, text, coloring, and images have passed resistant to abrasion, UV exposure and sea water immersion, among other standardized testing qualifications.
+Specifically, DLS UV printed labels are certified for BS5609 Section 2 and 3 compliance.
+This means the media, text, coloring and images have passed the standardized testing for resistance to abrasion, UV exposure and sea water immersion as well as other qualifications.

 Employees and companies need to know the hazards of workplace chemicals.
 This allows organizations to create safety procedures that prepare them for the possibility of chemical exposure.
 In the event of a chemical spill, large GHS Labels allow workers and first responders to read from afar instead of forcing to investigate in a potentially dangerous environment.

 GHS Labels are easy to understand.
 It targets a wide variety of skill levels and breaks language barriers with the use of pictograms.

 Here's what they look like and what they mean: